hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 An integer sequence expression does not create a vector of integers by itself.
 Instead, it creates a new object that is ready to produce integers that are in the range specified in the expression.
 Note in Listing 11 that the intseq expression initializes an array.
 This is a unique feature in Expresso.
-As far as I know, all the other programming languages don't support it.
+As far as I know, all the other programming languages don't support it (except for Haskell).
 Of course, you can initialize a vector if you write it as `[1..10, ...];` instead.
 Unlike the LINQ operations(the methods defined on the `System.Linq.Enumerable` class), it is 'eager', meaning that objects will be created at where the expression is written.